Khloe Kardashian And Tristan Thompson Get Cozy At A Friend’s Birthday Party

 The Cleveland Cavaliers star has reportedly been playing dolls and dress up with little True.
 He has been enjoying his time so much that Tristan has considered a career move.
 The basketball player would love to move to the Los Angeles Clippers or the Los Angeles Lakers so that he can continue to spend time with Khloe and True after the pandemic.

 Although the pair aren’t back to being a couple, Khloe and Tristan have come together on one thing.
-The pair are united against Kimberly Alexander, a woman who claimed that the Cavaliers player was the father of her child.
+The pair are united against Kimberly Alexander, a woman who claimed that the Cavaliers player is the father of her child.

-Khloe and Tristan sent Kimberly a cease and desist letter and eventually filed a libel lawsuit against her.
+Khloe and Tristan sent Kimberly a cease-and-desist letter and eventually filed a libel lawsuit against her.
 Tristan reportedly took a DNA test which proved he was not the father of Kimberly’s child.
-Besides True, Tristan has another child, a three-year-old son, Prince whom he shares with his ex, Jordan Craig.
+Besides True, Tristan has another child, a 3-year-old son named Prince, whom he shares with his ex, Jordan Craig.